简介:

 Main Results

-- Demonstration of the importance of tool sharpness in dissections.
+- Demonstration of the excitation-secretion coupling process in vitro.

 Conclusions